-How To Change The Default Email App In iOS 14 – The BEST Way
+How To Change The Default iPhone Email App (2023 Guide)

 Ever since the first iPhone came out in 2007, most people who have read or sent emails from the device have done it through Apple’s Mail app.
-But with iOS 14, iPhone users can now change the default email app on their device–a feature requested for years.
+But with iOS 14 and later, iPhone users can now change the default email app on their device–a feature requested for years.

 Why Is An Email App Important?

 Back in the day before smartphones, most Internet users simply checked their email by logging into a website like Hotmail or Gmail.
 Email apps existed before the iPhone, of course.
 Their proper name is an “email client” by the way.
 The most puller email client out there is Microsoft’s Outlook.
 But until smartphones, email clients were mainly used by business users.

 But with the release of the original iPhone, Apple ported its Mac email client–simply called “Mail”–to the iPhone.
 Since then, the Mail app is the #1 way most iPhone users send and receive their emails.

 However, third-party email apps have existed for the iPhone for years.
 The Microsoft Outlook app, Yahoo’s Mail, Spark Mail, Edison, and Newton are among some of the most popular email apps for iPhone.

 But until iOS 14, when you could use those apps to send and receive emails on iPhone, you couldn’t set those email apps to be the default email app on your device.

 Why Would You Want To Change The iPhone’s Default Email App?